Customer Story

 • Client communication spread across email, Slack, and Google Sheets, with no single source of truth

-• A 30–50 day average time-to-live, with outliers caused by clients who stalled mid-process
+• Time-to-live averaging 45–60 days, with outliers driven by clients who stalled mid-process

 Patrick Richardson | MasonHub